 Please note that your application will not be reviewed until your application fee has been resolved.

 The Summer School office offers partial scholarship awards to eligible, highly-qualified applicants who accept admission to International Summer Study.
-The award amount will be determine by the Summer School office.
+The award amount is determined by the Summer School office.
 At this time, full scholarships that cover the total program fee are not available.

 Applicants who wish to be considered for a scholarship will write and attach an essay within the online application prior to submission.

 The Summer School office will review all admitted applicants who submit a scholarship essay.
 The review process will begin on April 1 for Session A applicants and May 15 for Session B applicants.

 All applicants who are under consideration for a scholarship will receive an award decision no later than:

 Applicants will likely receive an admission notice prior to receiving an announcement on scholarship decisions.